 Georgetown is one of the oldest and most upscale neighborhoods in Washington DC.
 It is home to historic million dollar rowhouses, the prestigious Georgetown University, the C&O Canal, and the famous "Exorcist Steps" which connect M Street to Prospect Street.
 Georgetown has a lot of character; Its brick sidewalks, hanging pink flowers from lampposts, and historic architecture not only make the neighborhood charming, but attract those who seek something different in Washington DC.

-Georgetown is a magnet for highly educated professionals with good salaries that let them afford the condo prices or apartment rents while living a hip and upscale life.
+Georgetown is a magnet for highly educated professionals with great salaries that let them afford the condo prices or apartment rents while living a hip and upscale life.
 There is also a large student population with about two-thirds of the Georgetown University undergraduates living in dorms on the 100-acre campus on the west side of the neighborhood.
 The population is primarily white, younger, and mostly single.

 Georgetown is home to politicians, lobbyists, and social elite.
 One of its most famous residents was President John F. Kennedy who lived in Georgetown prior to moving into the White House during the 1950s.
 As one of Washington DC's most renowned upscale neighborhoods, Georgetown is a place for the influential and the prominent, where the Who's Who of Washington DC live.

-Average rent for a 1-bedroom apartment: $1700 and up.
+Average rent for a 1-bedroom apartment: $2500 and up.

-The most popular areas to live are located between 33rd and 34th Street in the West Village on the blocks of N, O, and P Street.
-Due to the exclusivity of the neighborhood, living in Georgetown is expensive.
+The most popular areas are located between 33rd and 34th Street NW in the West Village on the blocks of N, O, and P Street.
+Due to the exclusivity of the neighborhood, living in Georgetown is very expensive.
 Townhouses are usually sold for $1 million and up.
 There are only a handful townhouses priced under $1 million, and those are the smaller ones.
 Condominiums are not cheap either.
 For renters, the number of apartments in Georgetown is limited.
 One-bedroom apartments can be found in high rise buildings or in the basements of rowhouses.

 Nightlife & Restaurants